nrinaudo/nrinaudo.github.com/_optics/lenses.md

 )
 ```

-This probably wasn't very pleasant to read, and believe me, it was much worse to write.
-Slightly upsetting, as well: functional programmers often act smug because our laws and abstractions allow us to write far terser, more readable code than if we'd used an imperative language.
-That's clearly not the case here.
+There's a lot of boilerplate there, a lot of code that obscures our intent.
+Slightly upsetting: as functional programmers, we're used to working with abstractions that have proven laws and properties that we can rely on to trim a lot of fat and write terse, expressive code.
+That's clearly not the case there.

 Let's see what we can do about that.

 ## Generic setter type

-Our first attempt will be to write a setter `trait`:
+Our first attempt will be to write an abstract setter type that we can use to reach within a data structure and modify one of its values:

 ```scala
 trait Setter[S, A] {